 She is facing a crossroads, with the stakes being high.

-Either she leaves tonight to seek a better life or stays trapped in the same cycle of hardship.
+Either she leaves tonight to seek a better life or she stays trapped in the same cycle of hardship.

 Chorus: Freedom and Belonging